-- (1) Only one Language other than English is accepted for admission - (2) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (3) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
-In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (4) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
+- Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Pure Mathematics 30, Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes. - (2) Only one Language other than English is accepted for admission. - (3) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (4) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
+In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (5) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
 If a student in this circumstance has a GPA below 2.0 on their postsecondary coursework they would be admitted on probation.
 In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/Winter Terms (September April).